-Most people are treated with eye drops.
-These drops lower the pressure in the eye by reducing fluid from forming and/or improving drainage to stop or reduce nerve damage.
-Sometimes further measures are needed, such as a short course of tablets, laser treatment, or drainage surgery.
+Most people are treated with eye drops, which lower the pressure in the eye by reducing fluid formation and/or improving drainage to stop or reduce nerve damage.
+Sometimes more treatment is needed, such as a short course of tablets, laser treatment, or drainage surgery.

-What is selective laser trabeculoplasty?
+What is laser trabeculoplasty?

 Laser trabeculoplasty is a way of reducing the pressure in your eye, sometimes in addition to eye drop treatment.
+Laser energy is applied to the drainage tissue in your eye.
+This starts a chemical and biological change in the tissue, that results in better drainage of fluid through the drain and out of your eye.

-Laser energy is applied to the drainage tissue in your eye, which starts a chemical and biological change in the tissue that results in better drainage of fluid through the drain and out of your eye.
-The effect can vary and may only last five to 10 years.
+The success rate can vary and may only last five to 10 years.